Bagé

 Bagé ([bɐˈʒɛ]) is a Brazilian municipality located in the state of Rio Grande do Sul.
 In 2020, its population was 121,335 in a total area of 4,096 km2.
 It is the seventeenth largest city in the state according to the 2011 census.
 The city was founded in 1811 and given city status in 1859.
 Due to its strategic border location, Bagé has remained of significant military importance.
 Prior to official reorganization as a city, Bagé was seized by military forces from Uruguay and Argentina.

 Primary industries located in the surrounding area are cattle and sheep ranching, as well as meat packing industries and wool depots.
 Recently, Bagé has become one of the largest wheat-producing areas in Rio Grande do Sul.
 Along with wheat, soybeans are also grown in the surrounding region.

-Etimology
+Etymology

 There are several theories as to the origins of the name of Bagé.
 One states that there was an indigenous chieftain in the region called Ibajé, although the existence of this chifetain has never been proven.
 A more accepted theory is that the name comes from the indigenous language and is related to the idea of "hills".
 The local amerindians called the hills "mbaiê".